Home Sports The Most Shocking and Unforgettable Hockey Injuries in Sports History

 Most Devastating Injuries in Hockey History

-Renowned for its speed and physical intensity, hockey has also seen some of the most harrowing injuries that changed the game and the lives of its players.
+Celebrated for its relentless speed and bone-crushing physicality, hockey has also witnessed some of the most horrifying injuries that reshaped the sport and altered players’ lives forever.

-In this feature, we examine the most shocking injuries in hockey history—and the remarkable tales of survival, recovery, and reform they inspired.
+In this in-depth report, we explore the most shocking injuries in hockey history—along with the powerful stories of survival, comeback, and lasting reform they triggered.

 Clint Malarchuk: Neck Injury That Changed Hockey